spring1944/spring1944/LuaUI/Widgets/generatewiki/templates/yard.md

 ## Introduction

 This is a yard, i.e. a static building meant to recruit/build new units.
-As other buildings, they are expensive and fragile critical units that should be placed as far away as possible of enemy fire.
+Buildings in general are expensive and fragile critical units, that should indeed be placed far away from enemy sight and fire.

 {subclass_comments}